Photo provided by Kenna Sarae

 5 Stove Tips That Will Save You Fuel

-The best way to make your fuel last is to follow these five simple backpacking stove tips.
+The best way to make your fuel last is to follow these 5 stove tips.
 Doing so can potentially double the life of your fuel canister.

 In this test the Snow Peak Giga Power 1.0 stove was used.
 Performance characteristics will vary for different types of stoves but the general performance trends will be the same.